 Care for Your College Chairs

-Our builders of our Classic College Chairs and our Traditional College Chairs take great pride as they create beautiful finishes on our College Chairs.
+Our builders of our College Chairs take great pride as they create beautiful finishes on our college chairs.
 At all steps of the production process we are committed to meeting your highest standards and highest expectations for finish and appearance.
 This is why we emphasize careful Chair Care.

 There are many ways by which wooden chairs and upholstered chairs can be stained and damaged.
 Although we guarantee our chairs, we can only guarantee chairs that have been well treated and not damaged or mistreated.
 Below are some important guidelines that will help to ensure the beauty of your wood and upholstered chairs.